 |Total identified casualties||0 Find these records|

-Permission to visit this cemetery must be obtained in advance from the military authorities and is best sought via the Defence Section of the British High Commission in Kuala Lumpur.
-If, once you have permission, you have any problems obtaining access to the cemetery ask the staff to contact Colonel Loh Kooi Leong Tel: 019-7034129.
+As this cemetery is within an active military camp, permission to visit this cemetery must be obtained in advance from the military authorities and is best sought via the Defence Section of the British High Commission in Kuala Lumpur.
+A request to visit should be made at least 3-4 weeks prior to the date of a proposed visit.
+Upon arrival at the main gate of the camp, a visitor will be asked to show their passport and their permission to enter.
+If there are any problems obtaining access to the cemetery, please ask the staff to contact Colonel Loh Kooi Leong Tel: 019-7034129.